OWASP/Honeypot-Project/honeytraps/README.md

-## Setting the Honeytraps using ModSecurity and Logging them at ELK
+## Building Honeytraps and Reporing Threat Intelligence

 The goal of this PoC to set the ModSecurity based Honeytraps.
 In this PoC, we will consider different such honeytraps and gather information about the attacker.